demisto/content/Packs/PhishingAlerts/README.md

 Email security gateways produce a high volume of phishing alerts.
-Analysts investigating these alerts need to adjust their response procedures by type, severity, or content to identify campaigns, analyze their IoCs, and protect an organization from malicious emails.
+To protect an organization from malicious emails, analysts investigating phishing alerts need to adjust their response procedures by email type, severity, or content to identify campaigns and inspect IoCs.
-This content pack enables you to retrieve, process and analyze email files and manage phishing alert incidents.
+This content pack enables analysts to retrieve, process, and analyze email files to manage phishing alert incidents.
 The out-of-the-box items are robust enough to get you started, but are easily customizable to fit your specific requirements.

 ##### What Does This Pack Do?